artificial intelligence

 Why do Machine Learning models need millions of training examples (specially Neural Nets)?

-Let’s suppose that you’re given the task of separating images that contain -say, for instance- cats from those that don’t. … Continue reading Why do Machine Learning models need millions of training examples (specially Neural Nets)?
+Let’s suppose that you’re given the task of separating images that contain -say, for instance- cats from those that don’t.
+This should be easy given that you know what a cat looks like.
+Let’s suppose that now you’re given the …

 artificial intelligence